 ON THE “MONEY BEST COLLEGES IN AMERICA 2022 LIST”

-In 2021-22, SUNY Oneonta awarded $5.1 million in scholarships from a variety of sources including the College at Oneonta Foundation, thanks to the many alumni, faculty, staff and community members whose charitable gifts make many of these scholarships possible.
+In 2021-22, SUNY Oneonta awarded $5.1 million in scholarships from a variety of sources including the SUNY Oneonta Foundation, thanks to the many alumni, faculty, staff and community members whose charitable gifts make many of these scholarships possible.

-There is no separate application process for most SUNY Oneonta and College at Oneonta Foundation scholarships which are awarded by the college using information provided on applications for admission and the Free Application for Federal Student Aid (FAFSA). .
+There is no separate application process for most SUNY Oneonta and SUNY Oneonta Foundation scholarships which are awarded by the university using information provided on applications for admission and the Free Application for Federal Student Aid (FAFSA). .